 So, after I felt like I got publicly shamed by Rihanna, I went to the “Browse” section of Spotify to scope out the damage in the United States Top 50 playlist.
 Of the 50 most popular songs in the country right now, five are by female artists.
 Yes, five.
 Which leaves 9x more male-led tracks.
 Two of these five songs are by Camila Cabello, meaning only four women artists made this list, only starting to appear by song #20.

 I then checked out the Global Top 50, crossing my fingers that the international community would make up for the U.S. and all of our shame.
-The most popular songs in the world (according to Spotify on Tuesday, March 13 at 11:21pm central time) include twelve songs by women, by nine different female artists, starting at spot #5.
-Better, but not great.
+The most popular songs in the world (according to Spotify on Tuesday, March 13 at 11:21 pm central time) include twelve songs by women, by nine different female artists, starting at spot #5.
+Better, not great.

 So let’s get into the weeds of this global disparity.
-Here are some mind-boggling statistics via the NY Times.
+Here are some mind-boggling statistics via the New York Times.

 - From analyzing six years of the Billboard’s Hot 100 chart (2012 to 2017), of the 1,239 performing artists, 22.4% of them were women.

 - Of the 2,767 songwriters credited on those songs, 12.3% were women.